manvscode/libm3d/README.md

 --enable-tests configure flag.

 # License
-You may use *lib3dmath* is a commercial product as long as the below copyright is retained in the source directory and on all source files.
+You may use *lib3dmath* in a commercial product as long as the below copyright is retained in the source directory and on all source files.

     Copyright (C) 2013-2014 by Joseph A. Marrero, http://www.manvscode.com/